Log in or Sign up

 don't know much about this brewery and this style is something I don't see much of either, I also can't think of another beer that has this resealable twist of cap I see here

-My German isn't very prolific, so all I can discern about this beer from the label is its Bavarian origins, and adherence to that region's famous purity law of 1516.
-What I can say, is that this, being my first kristalweizen, is a nice restrained version of a hefeweizen, relying on subtly to get its point across.
-Enjoyable and quite drinkable to my English-speaking palate.
+My German isn't very prolific, so all I can discern about this beer from the label is its Bavarian origins, and adherence to that region's (in)famous purity law of 1516.
+What I can say is that this, being my first Kristalweizen, is a nicely restrained version of a hefeweizen, mostly relying on subtly to get its point across.
+Overall - enjoyable and quite drinkable to my English-Canadian speaking and drinking palate.

 Rieser Kristall-Weizen from Ankerbräu Nördlingen